 Keep in mind that a person of ANY size can struggle with this.
-I’ve heard from people from size 0-20 who have body image issues.
+I’ve heard from people sizes 0-20 who have body image issues.
 So just because you think someone has the “perfect body” or they are the “right” size or weight, doesn’t mean that they don’t also have body image issues.

 The picture below was taken in Canyonlands National Park in 2015.
 I obsessed over the little bit of “fat” that you could see coming over the strap on my pack.

-These next few pictures were taken in 2014 I think.
+These next few pictures were taken in 2014 (I think).
 Those love handles…I even posted about this picture in my first body image post.

 And the stomach…